The Cagiva Mito ECS System

 2026 Restoration Tip: The "Zeeltronic" Fix

 If you're restoring an SP525 today, don't just rip the wires out.
 Modern Zeeltronic PDCI ignition units can now interface with these solenoids.
-This allows you to program your own oil-delivery and power-valve curves, giving you the reliability of modern electronics with the "screamer" performance of a 90s GP bike.
+This allows you to program your own oil-delivery and power-valve curves, giving you the reliability of modern electronics with the "screamer" performance of a 90s 2T bike.

 Key Technical Specs for your Post